smartwinnr/site-smartwinnr/site/content/post/accelerate-sales.md

 ## Why use Gamification?

-L&D professionals and CSOs today are very keen to implement gamification within their organization.
+L&D professionals and CSOs today are very keen to <a href="https://www.smartwinnr.com/post/kpi-gamification-how-to-select-kpis/" target="_blank">implement gamification</a> within their organization.
 Some of the compelling reasons are:

 *   **Motivate** - Gamification helps to motivate salespeople to achieve better results.